Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

-- Input Type: The checkbox type for accepting terms, a subscription, or a custom option.
+- Input type: The checkbox type for accepting terms, a subscription, or a custom option.
-- Field Name: Define the field name for the checkbox.
+- Field name: Define the field name for the checkbox.
 - Label: Provide a descriptive label for the checkbox to convey its purpose.
 - Mandatory: Indicates whether the checkbox is required.
-- Help Text: Provide optional help text for the checkbox.
+- Help text: Provide optional help text for the checkbox.

 ### Validation
 - This checkbox widget must be placed within a Form widget to be effective.